 The N/uu language

 N/uu is the last surviving member of the !Ui branch of the Tuu language family, with all other members of this branch - /Xam, ǂUngkue and //Xegwi - being extinct.
-Speakers of !Ui languages were the first people living in today's Southern Africa.
+Speakers of !Ui languages were the first people of today's Southern Africa.
 They lived as hunter-gatherers before being forced into assimilation by intruding white settlers and their Nama- or Afrikaans-speaking clients.
 Until today, the members of the ǂKhomani community remain to be among the most marginalised and disadvantaged people of South Africa.

 For a general overview on the past and present of the N/uu language and its speakers, click here.

 N/uu is the last surviving member of the !Ui branch of the Tuu language family, with all other members of this branch - /Xam, ǂUngkue and //Xegwi - being extinct.
-Speakers of !Ui languages were the first people living in today's Southern Africa.
+Speakers of !Ui languages were the first people of today's Southern Africa.
 They lived as hunter-gatherers before being forced into assimilation by intruding white settlers and their Nama- or Afrikaans-speaking clients.
 Until today, the members of the ǂKhomani community remain to be among the most marginalised and disadvantaged people of South Africa.

 For a general overview on the past and present of the N/uu language and its speakers, click here.